 3.2.2.
-Method to Prove Email Address Control 25 3.2.2.2 Method to Validate Domain Name / IP Address Control 25 3.2.3 Authentication of Individual Identity 25 3.2.4 Non-Verified Subscriber Information 26 3.2.5 Validation of Authority 26 3.2.6 Criteria for Interoperation 26 3.3 Ider ntification and Authentication for Re-Key Requests 26 3.3.1 Identification and Authentication for Routine Re-Key 26 3.3.2 Identification and Authentication for Re-Key after Revocation 26 3.4 Ider ntification and Authentication for Revocation Request 26 4 Certifica te Life-Cycle Operational Requirements 28 4.1 Cer tificate Application 28 4.1.1 Who Can Submit a Certificate Application 28 4.1.2 Enrollment Process and Responsibilities 28 4.2 Cer tificate Application Processing 4.2.1 Performing Identification and Authentication Functions 28 4.2.2 Approval or Rejection of Certificate Applications 4.2.3 Time to Process Certificate Applications 4.3 Cer tificate issuance 29 4.3.1 CA Actions during Certificate Issuance 29 4.3.2 Notification to Subscriber by the CA of Issuance of Certificate 4.4 Cer tification Acceptance 29 4.4.1 Conduct Constituting Certificate Acceptance 4.4.2 Publication of the Certificate by the CA 29 4.4.3 Notification of Certificate Issuance by the CA to Other Entities 29 4.5 Key Pair and Certificate Usage 4.5.1 Subscriber Private Key and Certificate Usage 29 4.5.2 Relying Party Public Key and Certificate Usage 4.6 Cer tificate Renewal 4.6.1 Circumstance for Certificate Renewal 30 4.6.2 Who may Request Renewal 30 4.6.3 Processing Certificate Renewal Requests 30 4.6.4 Notification of New Certificate Issuance to Subscriber 30 4.6.5 Conduct Constituting Acceptance of a Renewal Certificate 30 4.6.6 Publication of the Renewal Certificate by the CA 30 4.6.7 Notification of Certificate Issuance by the CA to Other Entities 31 4.7 Cer tificate Re-Key 4.7.1 Circumstance for Certificate Re-Key 4.7.2 Who may Request Certification of a New Public Key 31 4.7.3 Processing Certificate Re-Keying Requests 4.7.4 Notification of New Certificate Issuance to Subscriber 4.7.5 Conduct Constituting Acceptance of a Re-Keyed Certificate 4.7.6 Publication of the Re-Keyed Certificate by the CA 4.7.7 Notification of Certificate Issuance by the CA to Other Entities tificate Modification 32
+1 Method to Prove Email Address Control 26 3.2.2.
+2 Method to Validate Domain Name / IP Address Control 26 3.2.3 Authentication of Individual Identity 26 3.2.4 Non-Verified Subscriber Information 26 3.2.5 Validation of Authority 27 3.2.6 Criteria for Interoperation 27 3.3 Ider ntification and Authentication for Re-Key Requests 27 3.3.1 Identification and Authentication for Routine Re-Key 27 3.3.2 Identification and Authentication for Re-Key after Revocation 27 3.4 Ider ntification and Authentication for Revocation Request 27 4 Certifica te Life-Cycle Operational Requirements 28 4.1 Cer tificate Application 28 4.1.1 Who Can Submit a Certificate Application 28 4.1.2 Enrollment Process and Responsibilities 28 4.2 Cer tificate Application Processing 28 4.2.1 Performing Identification and Authentication Functions 28 4.2.2 Approval or Rejection of Certificate Applications 28 4.2.3 Time to Process Certificate Applications 28 4.3 Cer tificate issuance 29 4.3.1 CA Actions during Certificate Issuance 29 4.3.1.
+1 Issuance of Tests Certificates 29 4.3.2 Notification to Subscriber by the CA of Issuance of Certificate 29 4.4 Cer tification Acceptance 29 4.4.1 Conduct Constituting Certificate Acceptance 4.4.2 Publication of the Certificate by the CA 29 4.4.3 Notification of Certificate Issuance by the CA to Other Entities 4.5 Key Pair and Certificate Usage 30 4.5.1 Subscriber Private Key and Certificate Usage 30 4.5.2 Relying Party Public Key and Certificate Usage 30 4.6 Cer tificate Renewal 4.6.1 Circumstance for Certificate Renewal 4.6.2 Who may Request Renewal 4.6.3 Processing Certificate Renewal Requests 4.6.4 Notification of New Certificate Issuance to Subscriber 4.6.5 Conduct Constituting Acceptance of a Renewal Certificate 4.6.6 Publication of the Renewal Certificate by the CA 4.6.7 Notification of Certificate Issuance by the CA to Other Entities tificate Re-Key 4.7.1 Circumstance for Certificate Re-Key 4.7.2 Who may Request Certification of a New Public Key 4.7.3 Processing Certificate Re-Keying Requests 4.7.4 Notification of New Certificate Issuance to Subscriber 4.7.5 Conduct Constituting Acceptance of a Re-Keyed Certificate 4.7.6 Publication of the Re-Keyed Certificate by the CA 4.7.7 Notification of Certificate Issuance by the CA to Other Entities 32